Yazaar/AutoTTVLurker/README.md

 <h1>Auto TTV Lurker</h1>
+<h4>Warning, the remote which powers this program has minor issues.</h4>
 All cridentials seen in these images are removed.<br>
 Please, do not specify more than 100 channels.
 That is the limit for each request to twitch.
 Thanks :)
 <h3>Setup:</h3>